 \section{Acknowledgements}

 We thank the anonymous referee for useful suggestions which led to several improvements of the original darft.
-We also thank Nicola C.\ Amorisco for helpful discussions and suggestions and Simon Birrer for insightful comments.
-QH, CSF and SMC are supported by ERC Advanced Investigator grant, DMIDAS [GA 786910] and also by the STFC Consolidated Grant for Astronomy at Durham [grant numbers ST/F001166/1, ST/I00162X/1,ST/P000541/1].
+We also thank Nicola C.\ Amorisco for helpful discussions and suggestions, and Simon Birrer for insightful comments.
+QH, CSF and SMC are supported by ERC Advanced Investigator grant, DMIDAS [GA 786910] and also by the STFC Consolidated Grant for Astronomy at Durham [grant numbers ST/F001166/1, ST/I00162X/1, ST/P000541/1].
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.\ 776247.
 RM acknowledges the support of a Royal Society University Research Fellowship.
-RL acknowledges the support of National Nature Science Foundation of China (Nos 11773032,12022306), the science research grants from the China Manned Space Project (No CMS-CSST-2021-B01).
+RL acknowledge the support of National Nature Science Foundation of China (Nos 11773032,12022306), the science research grants from the China Manned Space Project (No CMS-CSST-2021-B01).

 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grants ST/H008519/1 and ST/K00087X/1, STFC DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.